jaspector

 City office hours are Monday through Friday, 8:00 AM to 4:30 PM

-Typical inspection sequence: The ordinance requires final inspection before occupancy, and temporary use permits are tied to Building Inspector approval
+Typical sequence: The ordinance requires final inspection before occupancy, and temporary use permits are tied to Building Inspector approval

 No Dayton-specific public reinspection schedule found in the accessible sources

-Do I need a building permit in Dayton, TN?
+01 Do I need a building permit in Dayton, TN?

 Dayton requires a permit for construction, enlargement, alteration, repair, moving, demolition, change of occupancy, flood hazard work, signs, and regulated mechanical/equipment work in excess of $200.00

-How much does a building permit cost in Dayton, TN?
+02 How much does a building permit cost in Dayton, TN?

+Building permit fees in Dayton, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly posted for general building permits.
 Fees are calculated as: Not clearly posted in the accessible public sources.
 Plan check fee: Not clearly posted.

-How do I apply for a building permit in Dayton, TN?
+03 How do I apply for a building permit in Dayton, TN?

-1. Confirm the project is in Dayton city limits and identify whether zoning approval, floodplain review, or another related city approval is also required.
+To apply for a building permit in Dayton, TN, follow these steps: 1.
+Confirm the project is in Dayton city limits and identify whether zoning approval, floodplain review, or another related city approval is also required.
 2. Prepare a building permit application with the required site plan or plat and supporting drawings.
 3. File the application with the Dayton Building Inspector.
 4. If the project is a temporary use, file the temporary use permit application separately with the Building Inspector.
 5. If the application is complete and conforms to the ordinance, the Building Inspector issues the permit.
 6. Schedule inspections as work progresses and obtain certificate of occupancy approval before use.

-How long does it take to get a building permit in Dayton, TN?
+04 How long does it take to get a building permit in Dayton, TN?

-What work is exempt from building permits in Dayton, TN?
+05 What work is exempt from building permits in Dayton, TN?

-How do I schedule a building inspection in Dayton, TN?
+06 How do I schedule a building inspection in Dayton, TN?

-Other cities in Rhea County
+Other jurisdictions in Rhea County.

-View all Rhea County jurisdictions →
+All Rhea County jurisdictions →